 [root@xyz~]# iptables -L -t nat Chain PREROUTING (policy ACCEPT) target prot opt source destination REDIRECT tcp -- anywhere anywhere tcp dpt:http redir ports 8080 REDIRECT tcp -- anywhere anywhere tcp dpt:https redir ports 8443 Chain INPUT (policy ACCEPT) target prot opt source destination Chain OUTPUT (policy ACCEPT) target prot opt source destination Chain POSTROUTING (policy ACCEPT) target prot opt source destination

 Once these rules are set and confirmed with iptables -L -n, and once your Jenkins instance is up and running on port 8080, attempt to access your Jenkins instance on port 80 instead of 8080.
 It should work and your URL should stay on port 80 - in other words, it should not get redirected to 8080.
 The fact that forwarding from 80 to 8080 (or 443 to 8443) should remain hidden from the client.

 Using the iptables command to change port configuration and routing rules only changes the current, in-memory configuration.
 It does not persist between restarts of the iptables service.
 So, you need to make sure you save the configuration to make the changes permanent.

 Saving the configuration is slightly different between Red Hat rpm based and Debian-based systems.
-On a Red Hat-based system (Fedora, CentOS, Red Hat Enterprise Linux, Oracle Linux, etc), issue the following command:
+On Red Hat-based systems (Red Hat Enterprise Linux, Fedora, Alma Linux, Rocky Linux, Oracle Linux, CentOS, etc), issue the following command:

 sudo iptables-save > /etc/sysconfig/iptables